Learning Actionable Counterfactual Explanations in Large State Spaces: Related Work

 \section{Related Work}

-The proposed single-agent hl-continuous and hl-discrete CFE generation approaches are in principle, similar to search-based optimization CFE generation frameworks \citep{Ramakrishnan19}, single-agent ILP recourse approaches \citep{Ustun19, Cui15, Gupta19}, and CFE generation methods based on logic and answer-set programming \citep{Bertossi2020, Liu2023,silva2023}.
+The proposed single-agent hl-continuous and hl-discrete CFE generation approaches are in principle, similar to search-based optimization CFE generation frameworks \citep{Ramakrishnan19}, single-agent ILP recourse generation approaches \citep{Cui15, Gupta2019EqualizingRA, Ustun19}, and CFE generation methods based on logic and answer-set programming \citep{Bertossi2020, Liu2023, silva2023}.
 However, unlike these approaches, ours uses predefined real-world-like actions (see Figure~\ref{fig:main_figure1}), resulting in CFEs that involve fewer actions but modify more features and lead to more improvement.

+Although most low-level CFE generators operate on a single-agent basis \citep{Karimi22, Verma2020CounterfactualEF}, recent studies \citep{Pedapati2020, Rawal2020, pmlr-v151-kanamori22a, Ley2023, Carrizosa24} have introduced approaches that can produce CFEs for multiple agents.
+Most closely related to our work is the approach by \citet{pmlr-v151-kanamori22a}, which learns a decision-tree-based global CFE generator that, once learned, can generate CFEs for multiple agents.
+However, unlike \citet{pmlr-v151-kanamori22a}, our data-driven CFE generators generate CFEs with real-world-like actions.
+Moreover, solving the mixed-integer linear programs and the overall Counterfactual Explanation Tree can be computationally prohibitive for scenarios with large action spaces, making our supervised learning approach a more scalable and efficient alternative.

+Unlike low-level CFE generators that require, at a minimum, query access to the classifier and knowledge of the cost and impact of each action on state features \citep{Shavit19, Pedapati2020, Rawal2020, Naumann21, Verma22, pmlr-v151-kanamori22a, Toni23, Ley2023, Carrizosa24}, without explicit access to this information, our data-driven CFE generators leverage access to agents and their optimal CFEs to generate CFEs described by real-world-like actions and costs.

-In addition, the low-level CFE generators operate on a single-agent basis, which is computationally expensive in large action spaces as it requires solving an NP-hard optimization problem for each new agent.
-In contrast, we introduce novel data-driven CFE generators that address the question: \emph{Can we, by learning from training agent–CFE data (i.e., instances of agents and their optimal CFEs), develop a CFE generator that quickly provides optimal CFEs for new agents?} While in some ways, similar to reinforcement learning-based CFE generation tools \citep{Toni23, Shavit19, Naumann21}, our proposed generators offer a more resource-efficient and exact solution alternative to the often high computational and approximate solutions.
+While in some ways, the proposed data-driven CFE generators are similar to reinforcement learning-based CFE generation tools \citep{Shavit19, Naumann21, Toni23}, our proposed approach offers a more resource-efficient and exact solution alternative to the often high computational and approximate solutions.
 Notably, our approach is closest to that of \citet{Verma22}.
 While our method is akin to learning an optimal policy in a large but deterministic family of Markov decision processes (MDPs), \citet{Verma22} focuses on learning optimal policies within smaller, stochastic MDP settings.